Postpartum Healing: What to Expect in the Fourth Trimester

 - Magnesium oxide or citrate can be used to help soften the stool.
 If this isn’t enough, other stool softeners can be used.

 - Use a “donut” or hemorrhoid pillow to ease the discomfort while seated.
-This can also help for perineal pain too!
+This can also help with perineal pain too!

 - Sitz baths with witch hazel (see above) can be useful for hemorrhoid healing